aviumlabs/iam-learning-lab/README.md

 # Aviumlabs IAM Learning Lab

-`Aviumlabs IAM Learning Lab` is a self-contained environment for learning about Identity and Access Management and SailPoint IdentityIQ.
+`Avium Labs IAM Learning Lab` is a self-contained environment for learning about Identity and Access Management and SailPoint IdentityIQ.

 ## Prerequisites

-VirtualBox
+You'll need a `GitHub` account and the following software installed on your computer prior to starting this lab.

-GitHub CLI
+* VirtualBox
-GitHub Account
+* GitHub CLI
-Git
+* Git

 ## Getting Started

-Create a directory, such as `Software` on your local workstation.
+Create a directory, such as `Software` on your computer.
 The `Software` directory will be mounted inside the virtual machine.

 Clone this repository in the `Software` directory by creating a new private